First Aid Section Planogram Audit

 -

-Bandages and wound care items are placed in the approved shelf sequence
+Verify bandages, adhesive dressings, and similar wound care items are positioned in the approved section and sequence.

 -